How to view logs of checks?

 How to view Error Details for a monitor experiencing issues?

-By clicking on this timestamp, you can access the error code from the latest check.
-For further investigation, you can click on “View Details” next to the respective error code to explore more about the error’s specifics.
+Click on this timestamp to access the error code from the latest check.
+For further investigation, click on View Details next to the respective error code to explore more about the error’s specifics.

 This will direct you to the error details page.
 Here, you will find the details of the issue, including a snapshot of the page when the error occurred.

-You can use the Clear Error Flag button in the check log if you’d like to test your monitor while debugging.
+Use the Clear Error Flag button in the check log if you’d like to test your monitor while debugging.

 Why is the Log empty?

-The logs of the monitor will be available on device that runs the monitor.
+The logs of the monitor will be available on the device that runs the monitor.
 That is the Web App for cloud checks, the extension for local monitors, and the local device for the Desktop App.

 Suggested reading: